NON SPARKING TOOLS

 Durability: Much higher due to the higher hardness and tensile strength.
 Higher efforts can be afforded.

 Price: Higher price due to the special raw material used

 Risk of Ignition: Alloy can be used in all groups (I, IIA, IIB, IIC).

 Aluminium Bronze (AlBr)

-Magnetism : Minimum ferrous component makes them not 100% non-magnetic, although its low long magnetism make it proper for non-critical non-magnetic applications.
+Magnetism: The minimum ferrous component makes them not 100% non-magnetic, although its low long magnetism makes it proper for non-critical non-magnetic applications.

 MAIN FIELDS OF APPLICATION